Blog

 High Contact Businesses:

 Many businesses are considered high-contact in nature such as food and drink serving, theaters, entertainment venues, indoor gyms and fitness establishments.
 These high-contact businesses must require proof of all patrons that are 12 and older to show proof that they are fully vaccinated as of August 20th.
-Employees of these establ
+Employees of these establishments

 …